OPALX-project/OPALX-project.github.io/opal-developer-retreat/Opal-Developer-Retreate,-WWW-2021.md

 ```

 ### Schedule
-Following is tentative schedule for the week.
-This is fluid (will change), and new items are welcome.
-For all presentations and discussion sections, a zoom link will be available (and posted here soon).
+Following is the schedule for the OPAL workshop.
+We can adapt it during the workshop according our needs.

 **Tuesday, 8 June**